H14d3n/pt1---Lightweight-Notes/README.md

 ### 🔒 User Authentication
 - **Login System**: Secure your notes with username and password.
 - **Create Account**: Easily create an account with basic user details.
-- Password storage in encrypted CSV file
+- **Encrypted Files**: Files are encrypted so no other editor can read them.

 ### 📝 Document Management
 - **Create, Open, Edit, and Save Notes**: Seamlessly manage your documents.